Gunmen abduct Kogi traditional ruler, demand N20m ransom - Nigeria Today

 Gunmen abduct Kogi traditional ruler, demand N20m ransom

 Some unknown gunmen have abducted a traditional ruler in Kogi, a family source said in Lokoja on Sunday.
-The monarch, whose name was given as Alhaji Isah Achuja, the Ohi of Ajaokuta, was returning from Lokoja, the state capital, on Saturday when his vehicle was intercepted on the Lokoja-Ajaokuta road at gunpoint, from where he […]
+The monarch, whose name was given as Alhaji Isah Achuja, the Ohi of Ajaokuta, was returning from Lokoja, the state capital, on Saturday when his vehicle was intercepted on the Lokoja-Ajaokuta road at gunpoint and the ruler […]

+The post Gunmen abduct Kogi traditional ruler, demand N20m ransom appeared first on Nigerian Pilot: Nigerian Newspaper.

 Follow us on twitter @NigeriaTodayNG